Food Allergies

 Preparation

-Patients should always carry a self-injectable device with epinephrine that has been properly stored and is current (ie, not expired).
+Patients should always carry a self-injectable epinephrine device that has been properly stored and is current (ie, not expired).
 Ensure that the patient receives proper training regarding when and how to use the injection device.
-Patients should also have an H1-blocker medication (again, properly stored and not expired) in a syrup or chewable tablet form available.
+Patients should also have an H1-blocker medication (again, properly stored and not expired and preferably in a syrup or chewable tablet form) available.
 In addition, patients should be instructed to obtain immediate medical assistance (eg, call 911) in the event of anaphylaxis.

 Caregivers of children should be instructed on identification and treatment of allergic and anaphylactic reactions.